celo-org/docs/docs/community/release-process/celo-oracles.md

 # Celo Oracles Release Process

-Details of the release process for updating the Celo Oracles for the Mento Stability Protocol
+Details of the release process for updating the Celo Oracles Client for the Mento Stability Protocol.

 # Versioning